MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/illustrating-network-traffic-flows.md

 ![](media/illustrating-network-traffic-flows/589503366.PNG)

-**Use line styles to distinguish different traffic flows.**
+**Use line styles to distinguish different traffic flows.** Choose line colors that contrast with the image background and are distinct when printed or viewed in black and white.

 ![](media/illustrating-network-traffic-flows/1252879060.png)

-Choose line colors from the Microsoft color palette that contrast with the image background and are distinct when printed or viewed in black and white.
-See the [brand color guidelines](https://microsoft.sharepoint.com/teams/BrandCentral/Pages/The-Microsoft-brand-Core-elements-Color.aspx "Color guidelines on Brand Central site") to learn more.
-(This site requires Microsoft network access.)

 **Label specific network traffic.** If possible, overlay the label onto the line: